bhavya21A/flixly/README.md

 Flixly is a modern **movie discovery platform** built with HTML, CSS, and JavaScript.
-It integrates with **TMDB API** to let you search, explore, and favorite movies — all in a clean, responsive UI with dark/light theme support.
+It integrates with **TMDB API** to let you search, explore, and favorite and track watched movies — all in a clean, responsive UI with dark/light theme support.

 ---

 ## ✨ Features
 - 🎥 **Browse & Search** — find movies by title, genre, year, and popularity.
 - ⭐ **Favorites** — save movies you love with a single click.
+-✅ **Watched Section** — mark movies you’ve already seen and track your watch history.
+-🌍 **Language Filter** — browse movies in your preferred language (auto-fetched from TMDB).
 - 🌙 **Dark / Light Mode** — toggle themes with one click (stored in localStorage).
 - 📱 **Responsive Design** — optimized for desktop, tablet, and mobile.
 - ⚡ **Hover Overlays** — see ratings and quick-favorite buttons instantly.